Kristina01111000/Drws_site/README.md

 8/29
-- Add the new wellness check to the site
-- Go over the wellness check email and send a test to Dr. W so he can check it, hopefully send it on tuesday

 wellness check email didnt go to yahoo address sent a real email to see if it worked, and just the test of the email didn't send, real email went through, test did not